zayabarrini/cinema/Analysis/UK.md

 Would you like a **Lacanian reading** next? *Sorry We Missed You* is especially rich for analyzing the **neoliberal superego**, the **failure of the paternal metaphor**, and **the commodification of time and the body**.

-You:

-The wicker man 1973
+# The wicker man 1973

-ChatGPT:

 **Narrative Summary: *The Wicker Man* (1973)**
 Directed by **Robin Hardy**, written by **Anthony Shaffer**, and often hailed as the “Citizen Kane of horror,” *The Wicker Man* is a haunting folk-horror film that stages a profound clash between **Christian morality and pagan ritual**, rational order and archaic jouissance, repression and ecstatic sacrifice.